Mangesh-03/Logic-Building-Programs/Assignment36/program5.md

 **Output:**

-1 is Largest of digit of element
+1 is Largest of digit of element<br>
-8 is Largest of digit of element
+8 is Largest of digit of element<br>
-4 is Largest of digit of element
+4 is Largest of digit of element<br>
-6 is Largest of digit of element
+6 is Largest of digit of element<br>
-1 is Largest of digit of element
+1 is Largest of digit of element<br>
 9 is Largest of digit of element